 Wiley President Testifies Before Congress on National Benefits of HBCUs

-Wiley College President Herman J. Felton Jr. testified before the House of Representatives panel, which funds all education programs, on Tuesday, April 9.
+Wiley University President Herman J. Felton Jr. testified before the House of Representatives panel, which funds all education programs, on Tuesday, April 9.

 View his statements here.